-All new/transfer students to Gadsden State should submit a VA Semester Enrollment form as part of their Gadsden State VA student file along with providing a copy of the Certificate of Eligibility letter sent to the student by VA indicating approval for benefits.
+All new/transfer students to Gadsden State should provide a copy of the Certificate of Eligibility (COE) letter sent to the student by VA indicating approval for benefits.
 The document may also be accessed through ebenefits.va.gov or vets.gov.

 Incomplete grades are not considered a grade by the VA.
 See Policies for Students Receiving VA Benefits in the catalog.